Ilhasoft/rapidpro-docs/WeeklyNews/wn006CaseProSetup.md

-# UParters - Proper use of features
+# U-Partners - Proper use of features

 How to direct message an anonymous reporter?
 That's the main purpose of U-Partners, where you can setup some strategies to access previous labeled messages and chat with contacts anonymously.